sebsto/amplify-ios-workshop/content/20_getting_started/30_configuring_amplify.md

 pod init
 ```

-1. After doing this, you should see a newly created file called Podfile.
+2. After doing this, you should see a newly created file called Podfile.
 This file is used to describe what packages your project depends on.

 ::alert[You can safely ignore the "PBXNativeTarget name=`Landmarks` UUID=`B7394861229F194000C47603" warning, we will fix this in a minute.]{header="Info" type="info"}

-2. **Type the below command** to include the following pods in the Podfile:
+3. **Type the below command** to include the following pods in the Podfile:
-{{< highlight bash >}}
+:::code{language=Bash}
 cd $PROJECT_DIRECTORY
 echo "platform :ios, '13.0'